Kronans Apotek: Growth (1960-2009)

 In 1964, sales in Kronans Apotek amounted to 31,3 million SEK, of which 28.0 million SEK were to pharmacies.
 Following the initialization of the apothecary in 1971, Kronans Droghandel continued with the distribution of pharmaceuticals to state-controlled Apoteket, later Apoteket AB.
 When the drug supply investigation in 1969 submitted its report these were: Apotekernes Droghandel AB, Kronans Droghandel, Apoteksvarva Vitrum Apotekare, Astra Distribution and AB Pharmaceutical Distribution.

 2009-present

 The company was owned 80% by Oriola, and 20% by Kooperativa Förbundet KF.
 As of November 2012, Kronans Droghandel is owned 100% by Oriola-KD.
 In 2013, Oriola-KD acquired a Swedish pharmacy chain Medstop, Medstop and Kronans Droghandel were merged into a single pharmacy chain, Kronans Apotek.
 The purchase meant that the market share was 21% and comprised 290 pharmacies.
 It also meant that the addition of KD helped boost the company's distribution wing to represent some 72% of Orion's total revenue.
 That company remained separate from Oriola.
 In September 2017, Kronans Apotek was nominated for Svenska Designpriset along with at least 4 apps.
 On January 1, 2018, Kronans Apotek will replace old plastic bags with new ones with 100% recycled plastic LDPE.

+In 2022, the Lithuanian company Euroapotheca and Oriola-kD created a 50/50 joint venture by merging the Swedish pharmacy chains Apoteksgruppen and Kronans Apotek.
+The combined chain will carry the name Kronans Apotek.